-Two majors, Environmental Economics and Agribusiness, are offered to provide an understanding of economic forces and business management principles as well as technical knowledge of technical agriculture and environmental science.
+Two majors, Agribusiness (AGB) and Environmental Economics and Sustainability (EES), are offered to provide an understanding of economic forces and business management principles as well as technical knowledge of agriculture and environmental science.
 Students completing either major will be prepared to pursue additional training at the graduate level.